 There are several characters with stories in it that I would like to work on and it's going to take more than a tiny little section in an About page to cover it so this is something that just needs to be caught up with/followed along, sorry :)

-If you're feeling generous I've made up three possible methods of contributing to development as currently while it's the thing I post about most often I'm actually pretty limited in how much time I can spend on it, and any extra support that can push me to be the primary income earner so JJ can stay home and take over my main job of stay home parent/primary homeschooler that would free me up for this.
+If you're feeling generous I have made up a few methods of contributing to development as currently while it's the thing I post about most often I'm actually pretty limited in how much time I can spend on it, and any extra support that can push me to be the primary income earner so JJ can stay home and take over my main job of stay home parent/primary homeschooler that would free me up for this.

 - buying me a Ko-Fi: the easiest option as I think you can do it without needing an account, and you can do it once off or however many times you like